catcatcat8/mixbytes-audit/README.md

 * Contract: `VotingDAOV2.sol`
 * Lines: 72, 88

 It is suggested that the function names `withdrawETH` and `withdrawToken` reflect of their essence - creating a proposal for withdrawing ETH and tokens respectively.
 Howewer, if the parameter `amount` is set to `0`, these functions operate just like `createProposal` function, which creates an empty proposal.
-It is a little bit confusing and there is also a redundancy of options for creating an empty proposal.
+It is a little bit confusing and there is also redundancy in the options for creating an empty proposal.

 ##### Recommendation
 It is recommended to add require `amount > 0` to the `withdrawETH` and `withdrawToken` functions.

 ***

-#### 6. Revoting for the same solution only spends money for gas
+#### 6. Voting for the same solution only spends money on gas

 ##### Description
 * Contract: `VotingDAOV2.sol`
 * Line: 124

-In case of re-voting for the same decision transaction will not be reverted and user will only spend money for gas payment.
-If this action would be disabled, then the probability that the user will not complete the transaction increases (due to MetaMask notification, HardHat local revert etc).
+In case of re-voting for the same decision, the transaction will not be reverted, and the user will spend money only on paying for gas.
+If this action is disabled, then the probability that user will not complete such a transaction increases (due to the MetaMask notification, HardHat local revert etc).

 ##### Recommendation
-It's recommended to add reverting the transaction if the user wants to vote for the same decision.
+It's recommended to add revert for the transaction if the user wants to vote for the same decision in some proposal.